List of players with 100 or more match wins at Grand Slam events

 Also Read: How many matches has Novak Djokovic won at each Grand Slam?

 At Wimbledon 2025, Djokovic defeated fellow Serbian Miomir Kecmanović, to enter triple digits.
-He is a three-time winner at French Open, and seventh-time champion at the Championship, only one shy of Federer.
+He is a three-time winner at French Open, and seven-time champion at the Championships.
+The Serbian has also lifted titles at both Australian Open (10) and US Open (4), where he has won 99 and 91 matches respectively.

 How many players have won 100 or more matches at Grand Slams?